This post provides more details on the “Dynamic Quarantine” exit path from the COVID-19

 So as I read through the documents, I had some questions, and as usual, I blog them :-)

-in random sequence.
+in-lined.
 I will add answers to this post as I find out about them.

 Q: Why is a separate DID method required?
 I don’t

 quite understand what is unique about JLINC DIDs that are forms of DIDs can’t do, too.

 - A: The W3C DID working group has specified a “common data model, a URL format,